RMIT-COSC1127-1125-AI24/AI24-DOC/FAQ-COURSE.md

 In a nutshell, no assessment is perfect AND all they all have resource and trade-offs implications.
 It not uncommon that students are unaware of these.

 For example, programming projects of the sort we have may not be able to test higher-order problem solving skills and they are weak in robustly guaranteeing integrity.
 In turn, timed-based assessments are not able to assess ability to build complex solutions that require extended period of times (e.g., non-trivial software solutions).
 Paper-based assessments require significant manual marking resourcing for large classes, and have longer turn-around.
 Answer-sheet based assessments may not be able to assess complex problems and will therefore rely on quite specific targeted exercises/problems.
-Oral examinations can very precisely assess knowledge and skills for each individual, but requires significant resourcing and critical judgment from the evaluator.
+Oral examinations can very precisely assess knowledge and skills for each individual, but requires significant resourcing and critical judgement from the evaluator.

 Because of all the tread-offs, and based on the experience over many years, we designed a mix of assessments _within the resources available_ that include both _practical offline work_ (via several projects) as well as _in-person targeted technical challenges_.
 We strongly believe the set-up is comprehensive, engaging, and fair, though we will always recognise that no assessment is perfect and we have been adapting or assessments based on experience and changes in context (particularly resourcing). _We are also open to constructive suggestions for consideration_ (it is best always if they have been thought in the context of trade-offs and resourcing implications, of course).
 In fact, we usually gauge students' perspective in each assessment.
 While there are definitively other possible frameworks, they all have to deal with trade-offs: there is no free lunch.

-We hope this provides a bit more context and happy to hear. :-)
+We hope this provides a bit more context and happy to hear. 😄

 ## In a code assignment/project, how do I make sure I do not go against academic integrity?

 Good one!
-This deserves its own separate answer [here](../AI23-DOC.git/CODE-INTEGRITY.md).
+This deserves its own separate answer [here](CODE-INTEGRITY.md).

 ## Why did I get 57 in the assignment/project if it is 5% of the course?